ken-reaper/Kern-s-Electronics-Learning-Portfolio/typst_source_file/chapter0.typ

 If $y = x^0 = 1$, then its derivative is $(d/"dx")(y)=y' = 0x^(-1)= 0$.

-Notice how original exponent is moved in front of the number.
+Notice how the original exponent is moved in front of the number.
 The new exponent becomes the old exponent - 1.
-This is known as the power rule (for derivatives) and it helps find the derivative of any algebraic functions made of x (polynomials).
+This is known as the power rule (for derivatives) and it helps find the derivative of any algebraic function made of x (polynomials).
 The power rule can be described : $(d/"dx")(x^n) = n x^(n-1)$.

-But how do take the derivative of the function that's not made of x?
+But how do you take the derivative of the function that's not made of x?
 What about for trig functions and log?
-The process of taking the derivates varies based on the type of function but an key aspect remains the same.
+The process of taking the derivatives varies based on the type of function, but the key aspect remains the same.
 The derivative and its relationship to rate of change.

 == 0.3) Derivatives and Rate of Change